athena-labz/athena/README.md

 calculateRewards xs = foldr (\x acc -> calculateReward x xs : acc) [] xs
 ```

-### Distribution
+### Token Distribution

-**Need development**
+The token will have a total supply of 100 billion, the distribution of which will be as follows over a period of maximum 4 years:
+   ● 50% - Members, over a period of 4 years
+   ● 20% - Platform Development Fund
+   ● 10% - Core Team
+   ● 10% - Marketing Partner
+   ● 10% - Public Sale

+#### Membership Rewards
+A coefficient determines distribution weight for each member.
+I suggest a weighted average including:
+1 – no. of tx per period
+2 – no. of acts as judge (judge activity is rewarded twice(
+3- root square of no. of tokens own in wallet → this is also the weight value for voting mechanism
+Period: 3 months

 ### Utility

-In order to ensure that dishonest behavior is penalized, DigiServices makes it
+In order to de-incentive dishonest behaviour, DigiServices makes it
-possible for service providers to lock an arbitrary amount of tokens inside
+possible for service providers to lock an arbitrary amount of tokens (Trust Token, TT) into
-their proposal in the marketplace and require the same by their client.
-These
+the contract proposal in the marketplace and request from the client the same amount.
+In
-act as commitment as well as pledge in case there is a conflict.
+this way, there is commitment by both parties and a pledge in case of a conflict.

-Thus DSET utility is set to provide an assurance of trust, rule compliance and
-honesty inside the platform.
-It serves further as a voting mechanism to ensure
-decentralization in the platform.
+Thus DSET utility provides the basis for a trustworthy platform by setting a good measure of
+reliability through the CAS (Credit Assessment System);furthermore it is an important element
+for the decentralized voting mechanism about the platform development.

 ### Network

-Because users receive rewards for being active, inviting new members and
+Users'activiy is rewarded: inviting new members, acting as a judge, scoring a high CAS provide
-mantaining a good reputation, the network is benefited as a whole.
-Not only does
+benefit for the member and for the platform as a whole.
-DSET creates a viable way of classifying someone's honesty, but it also
-incentivises constant use of the platform and good services provision.

 ## Alice and Bob example

-Suppose Alice want’s to offer her services as a writer.
+Suppose Alice wants to offer her services as a writer.
 In normal circumstances
 she could search for a publishing company and sign a contract with them.
-The problem, in this case, is that natural language contracts open doors for
+The problem, in this case, is that natural language contracts is open to
 ambiguity and misinterpretation.
-Additionally, physical contracts do not fit the
+Additionally, physical contracts draw-backs
-requirements of practicality and quickness.
+are convenience and drafting management.

-Another approach, would be for Alice to access an on-line website focused on
+For Alice an alternative would be to access an online website focused on
-freelance jobs (e.g. Fiverr or Upwork).
+freelancer jobs (e.g. Fiverr or Upwork).
 In this case, alongside with the
 ambiguity and flexibility problems (as these websites usually make use of
 pre-made natural language contracts), there could be the possibility of Alice
 not delivering the project or even of the client not paying the agreed amount.

-To solve these issues, we propose DigiServices: a digital platform that, by
+DigiServices tackles and solves these issues.
+A Cardano-smart-contract-based
-making use of Cardano smart contracts, enables parties to offer their services
+digital platform enables parties to offer their services avoiding misinterpratation
-in a trustful manner avoiding misinterpretation or ambiguity and using a
-reputation system that penalizes dishonest parties and reward honest ones.
+and ambiguity and leveraging a reputation system that penalizes dishonest parties
+and reward honest ones.

-Similarly to the second example, with DigiServices Alice would be able to
+Likewise freelancer online websites, through DigiServices Alice would be able to
-access a user-friendly web application and publish her service there.
-One of the
+access a user-friendly web application and publish her service.
+One of the key
-key differences, though, would be that this service would not be stored inside a
+differences, though, will be the service not to be stored inside a centralized
-centralized database, but, rather, inside the Datum of a Plutus validator called
+database; the Datum of a Plutus Validator called 'marketplace' will store it.
-marketplace.

 The Datum of the marketplace contains a list of `Service`s. `Service` is a special
 data type that holds four values: A `Title`, a `Description`, a `Price` and a
 `Signature` symbol.

-The first value (title) is the service Alice will provide (e.g. "Novel writer").
+The first value (Title) is the service Alice will provide (e.g. "Novel writer").
-The second value (description) can contain a little bit of her background
+The second value (Description) will expand on her background, including an extended
-and should provide a nice explanation of what she will do (only for marketing
+explanation of what she will do.
+This content is qualitatively explained and will not
-reasons since it shouldn't affect the judge decision in case of a conflict).
-The
-third value (price) is the amount of DSET tokens the client should pay in order
+the judge decision in the event of a conflict.
+The third value (Price) is the amount of DSET tokens the client should pay in order
 to receive the service.

-The last value (signature) is a non-fungible token that is only valid if it
+The last value (Signature) is a non-fungible token NFT, valid only valid if it
 contains a cryptographic signature resulted from the combination of the owner’s
 private key and the `Accusation Contract` validator hash.